shribr/copilot-webapp-demo/README_CHATWORKFLOW.md

 Below is a list of these functions and their purposes:

+## Chat Display Functions

 - `clearChatDisplay`: Clears the chat display.
+- `postQuestion`: Posts a question to the chat display.
+- `setChatDisplayHeight`: Sets the height of the chat display container.
+- `showResponse`: Shows responses to questions.
+- `toggleDisplay`: Toggles between chat and document screens.

+## File Input Functions

 - `clearFileInput`: Clears the file input.
+- `updateFileCount`: Updates the file count display.
+- `updatePlaceholder`: Updates the placeholder text for the file input.
+- `uploadFilesToAzure`: Uploads files to Azure Storage.

+## Navigation and Tab Functions

 - `createSidenavLinks`: Creates side navigation links based on the configuration.
 - `createTabContent`: Creates tab contents for displaying responses.
 - `createTabs`: Creates tabs for displaying responses.

+## Document Management Functions

 - `deleteDocuments`: Deletes documents.
+- `getDocuments`: Fetches documents from Azure Storage.
+- `renderDocuments`: Renders documents in the document list.
+- `sortDocuments`: Sorts documents based on the specified criteria.
+- `toggleAllCheckboxes`: Toggles all checkboxes in the document list.

+## Configuration Functions

 - `fetchConfig`: Fetches the configuration from the `config.json` file.
+- `setSiteLogo`: Sets the site logo based on the configuration.

+## Utility Functions

 - `formatBytes`: Converts bytes to KB/MB.
+- `getQueryParam`: Gets a query parameter from the URL.
+- `showToastNotification`: Shows a toast notification.

+## Azure OpenAI Service Functions

 - `generateEmbeddingAsync`: Generates embeddings using Azure OpenAI Service.
 - `getAnswersFromAzureSearch`: Gets answers from Azure Search.
 - `getAnswersFromPublicInternet`: Gets answers from the public internet using Azure OpenAI Service.
-- `getDocuments`: Fetches documents from Azure Storage.
-- `getQueryParam`: Gets a query parameter from the URL.
+- `rephraseResponseFromAzureOpenAI`: Rephrases text using Azure OpenAI Service.
+- `rephraseResponseText`: Rephrases text using Azure OpenAI Service.

+## Azure Key Vault Functions

 - `getSasToken`: Gets a SAS token from Azure Key Vault.

+## Azure Function App Functions

 - `getSasTokenOld`: Gets a SAS token from an Azure Function App.

+## Search Indexer Functions

+- `runSearchIndexer`: Runs the search indexer after a new file is uploaded.

+## Question Handling Functions

 - `isQuestion`: Checks if a text is a question.

-- `postQuestion`: Posts a question to the chat display.
-- `rephraseResponseFromAzureOpenAI`: Rephrases text using Azure OpenAI Service.
-- `rephraseResponseText`: Rephrases text using Azure OpenAI Service.
-- `renderDocuments`: Renders documents in the document list.
-- `runSearchIndexer`: Runs the search indexer after a new file is uploaded.
-- `setChatDisplayHeight`: Sets the height of the chat display container.
-- `setSiteLogo`: Sets the site logo based on the configuration.
-- `showResponse`: Shows responses to questions.
-- `showToastNotification`: Shows a toast notification.
+## Answer Handling Functions

 - `sortAnswers`: Sorts answers based on their keys.
-- `sortDocuments`: Sorts documents based on the specified criteria.
-- `toggleAllCheckboxes`: Toggles all checkboxes in the document list.
-- `toggleDisplay`: Toggles between chat and document screens.
-- `updateFileCount`: Updates the file count display.
-- `updatePlaceholder`: Updates the placeholder text for the file input.
-- `uploadFilesToAzure`: Uploads files to Azure Storage.

 1. **User Input**: